 CRM is one of the fastest-growing software, predicted to be a $36 billion market by 2017.
 Unsurprisingly, CRM systems are used by millions of companies worldwide, helping companies to gather valuable customer data.

 But not many companies know how to harvest their customer data.

-Marketers mainly use CRM software to measure results and fail to recognize the full potential of customer data.
+Marketers mainly use CRM software to measure their results.
+However, they often fail to recognize the full potential of customer data.

-It’s time that marketing teams grasp the power of unlimited customer data and use it to deliver highly targeted campaigns, leading to a rapid increase in sales.
+It’s about time that marketing teams grasp the power of unlimited customer data and start using it to deliver highly targeted campaigns, leading to a rapid increase in sales.

 Want to learn how to rock your email marketing campaigns by using the data in your customer database software?
 Let’s roll.